 How To Store

 Like other mushrooms, enoki needs to breathe.
-Remove the plastic package and store it in a paper bag or wrap it in paper towels.
-Store in the refrigerator for up to a week.
+Remove the plastic package, store it in a paper bag, or wrap it in paper towels.
+Store in the crisper drawer of your refrigerator for up to a week.
 You can also freeze enoki in a ziplock bag after you cut off the root base and separate the clumps.

 Enoki is also appreciated for its medicinal benefits and thus is used in traditional medicine.

-It’s a low-calorie source of protein and complex carbohydrates and contains dietary fiber, niacin, calcium, potassium, selenium, copper, phosphorus, and iron.
+It’s a low-calorie protein and complex carbohydrate source that contains dietary fiber, niacin, calcium, potassium, selenium, copper, phosphorus, and iron.
 It also has anti-inflammatory properties, can reduce high cholesterol, lower blood pressure, and improve immune systems.

-You could also use enoki as a low-carb noodle replacer.
-Blanch or steam the enoki and swap with your usual noodle of choice.
+You could also use it as a low-carb noodle replacer.
+Blanch or steam the mushroom and swap it with your usual noodle of choice.